-Common Ground will be celebrating Day of Silence, a day where people bring awareness to bullying and harassment that is committed against members of the LGBTQIA community.
-We will be passing out information on what Day of Silence means, and encourage students to stand in solidarity with those who are victims of harassment and bullying.
+The organization Common Ground will be celebrating Day of Silence, a day where people bring awareness to bullying and harassment within the LGBTQIA community.
+Information on what Day of Silence is will be passed out and students will be encouraged to stand in solidarity with those who are victims of harassment and bullying.